CoMMALab/pyronot/docs/source/index.rst

-PyRoki
+PyRoNot
 ==========

-`Project page <https://pyroki-toolkit.github.io/>`_ `•` `arXiv <https://arxiv.org/abs/2505.03728>`_ `•` `Code <https://github.com/chungmin99/pyroki>`_
+`Project page <https://pyronot-toolkit.github.io/>`_ `•` `arXiv <https://arxiv.org/abs/2505.03728>`_ `•` `Code <https://github.com/chungmin99/pyronot>`_

-**PyRoki** is a library for robot kinematic optimization (Python Robot Kinematics).
+**PyRoNot** is a library for robot kinematic optimization (Python Robot Kinematics).

 1. **Modular**: Optimization variables and cost functions are decoupled, enabling reusable components across tasks.
 Objectives like collision avoidance and pose matching can be applied to both IK and trajectory optimization without reimplementation.

-2. **Extensible**: ``PyRoki`` supports automatic differentiation for user-defined costs with Jacobian computation, a real-time cost-weight tuning interface, and optional analytical Jacobians for performance-critical use cases.
+2. **Extensible**: ``PyRoNot`` supports automatic differentiation for user-defined costs with Jacobian computation, a real-time cost-weight tuning interface, and optional analytical Jacobians for performance-critical use cases.

-3. **Cross-Platform**: ``PyRoki`` runs on CPU, GPU, and TPU, allowing efficient scaling from single-robot use cases to large-scale parallel processing for motion datasets or planning.
+3. **Cross-Platform**: ``PyRoNot`` runs on CPU, GPU, and TPU, allowing efficient scaling from single-robot use cases to large-scale parallel processing for motion datasets or planning.

-We demonstrate how ``PyRoki`` solves IK, trajectory optimization, and motion retargeting for robot hands and humanoids in a unified framework.
+We demonstrate how ``PyRoNot`` solves IK, trajectory optimization, and motion retargeting for robot hands and humanoids in a unified framework.
 It uses a Levenberg-Marquardt optimizer to efficiently solve these tasks, and we evaluate its performance on batched IK.

 Features include: